craigjefferies/modos/README.md

 # Context Engineering for NCEA Assessments

-> **This is essentially a hack to make any LLM work effectively as a teaching assistant within the context of NCEA.**
+> **Think of this as a practical hack to get any LLM working like a teaching assistant in the NCEA space.**

-This framework creates a structured context scaffold—guiding an LLM to function as a tutor, grader, or guide aligned with New Zealand’s NCEA standards.
-It carefully designs the input ecosystem to shape behavior, evaluation, and domain specificity.
+The idea is simple: build a structured scaffold that shapes how an LLM behaves.
+Done right, it can act like a tutor, a grader, or a guide—always tied back to New Zealand’s NCEA standards.
+It’s about setting up the right input ecosystem so the model stays focused, accurate, and useful.

-## Core Artifacts
+## Core Pieces

 1. **LLM Instructions**
 2. **Assessment (Observable Micro-Indicators, OMIs)**
-3. **Content-Knowledge** *(optional)*
+3. **Content Knowledge** *(optional)*

 ---

-## In-Depth Artifact Breakdown
+## Breaking It Down

 ### 1. LLM Instructions
-Defines the specific instructional roles an LLM can adopt:
+These spell out the roles the LLM can take on:

 - **Process Instructor**
-  Guides students through procedural steps—offering structure and direction on how to plan, approach, and solve tasks.
+  Helps students step through a task—planning, structuring, problem-solving.

 - **Knowledge Instructor**
-  Serves as a tutor—explaining concepts clearly, helping students grasp subject matter, and articulate their understanding.
+  Acts like a subject tutor—explains concepts, answers questions, builds understanding.

 - **Grader**
-  Evaluates student submissions by mapping them to observable indicators aligned with NZQA Achievement Standards—providing standards-based, structured feedback.
+  Maps student work against observable indicators from NZQA Achievement Standards, giving feedback that’s structured and standards-based.

-### 2. Assessment (Observable Micro-Indicators, OMIs)
+### 2. Assessment (OMIs)
-This is the heart of the framework.
-OMIs decompose Achievement Standards into actionable elements:
+This is the backbone.
+OMIs turn standards into things you can actually see and check:

 - **Observable Elements**
-  Clearly defined, assessable performance markers.
+  Clear, measurable markers of performance.

 - **Detection Hints**
-  Indicators the LLM can look for to recognize student understanding or skill demonstration.

-- **Examples of Expected Work**
+  Cues for spotting whether the student has shown understanding.

+- **Examples**
-  Sample responses or artifacts that illustrate successful performance.
+  Sample responses that show what success looks like.

-This ensures LLM assessments are precise, transparent, and tightly coupled to NZQA criteria.
+With OMIs, grading becomes transparent, consistent, and tied directly to NZQA criteria.

-### 3. Content-Knowledge *(Optional Artifact)*
+### 3. Content Knowledge *(Optional)*
-A curated repository of domain-specific content—examples, definitions, scaffolds—that narrows the LLM’s output scope.
-Including this artifact provides factual grounding, improving output relevance and pedagogical accuracy.
+A bank of subject-specific stuff—definitions, examples, scaffolds.
+This narrows the LLM’s output, keeping it accurate and relevant.

 ---

-## Why This Structure Works
+## Why Bother?

-By assembling these artifacts:
+Because when you put it together:

-- **LLM Instructions** guide the behavior and roles of the model.
+- **LLM Instructions** tell the model how to behave.
-- **OMIs** anchor evaluations to clear, observable student outcomes.
+- **OMIs** lock assessments to real, observable outcomes.
-- **Content-Knowledge** grounds responses in accurate, focused domain context.
+- **Content Knowledge** keeps things grounded in fact.

-Together, they form a **context engineering** approach—where you're not just instructing the LLM, you're crafting the environment it needs to act effectively as an NCEA-aligned teaching assistant.
+That’s context engineering: not just telling the model what to do, but building the environment it needs to actually work as an NCEA-aligned teaching assistant.

-> Context engineering is "building dynamic systems to provide the right information and tools in the right format such that the LLM can plausibly accomplish the task." :contentReference[oaicite:1]{index=1}
+> Context engineering is basically “setting up the system so the LLM has the right info, in the right way, to get the job done.”

----